lauvergn/QuantumModelLib/ReadMe.md

   - option     : option, to be able to select a model with several options (Tully ...) [integer]
 ```

-he list of available models is given below
+The list of available models is given below

 Example:
 ```fortran